psi-mis/dhis2-user-statistics/README.md

 # TODO

-* 1: Access: List of users who have logged in during the last X days
-* 1: Stagnation: List of users who have not logged on in the past X days
-* 2: Filtering by OU
-* 2: Filtering by User Group
-* 2: Filtering by not in OU
-* 2: Filtering by not in User Group
+* 3: Infographic % active logins by group by days, color coded
 * 3: Number or status (yes/no) of log-in days within a certain period (eg. user(s) that logged in on at least one day each week).
 * 4: Most often clicked on item
 * 4: How often using feature X

-* Link from user to account management page
+* Link from user to account management page (no)
 * Bulk inactivation
 * Paging of results